MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-add-nano-hyper-v.md

 5. Check that the VMM packages and the associated language packs are installed correctly by running the following command: **dism /online /get-packages**.
 6. You should see "Package Identity : Microsoft-NanoServer-SCVMM-Feature-Package~31bf3856ad364e35~amd64~~ 10.0.14300.1003" listed twice, once for Release Type : Language Pack and once for Release Type : Feature Pack.
 Same applies for the Microsoft-NanoServer-SCVMM-Compute-Package.
-7. Restart the Nano Server-based host.
+7. Restart the Nano server-based host.